 Our Instructional Method in Action

-Pre-Work: Diagnostic Assessment
+Pre-Work: Build a Diagnostic Assessment

 We suggest ten key foundational topics on which to assess your students (a total of 50 questions), but you as the teacher are always the best judge.
 Once your students have completed the diagnostic assessment, view your results to determine which lessons to assign.
-You can assign lessons from the “Customize Lessons” tab from the left-navigation menu.
+You can then assign lessons from the “Customize Lessons” tab from the left-navigation menu.

-Assign the Writing Application Activity associated with the lesson(s) covered.
-Referencing your list of students who did not score well on the practice exercises, circle around the classroom to each of those students to address any initial questions/needs.
+Assign the Writing Application Activity for the lesson covered.Referencing your list of students who did not score well on the practice exercises, circle around the classroom to each of those students to address any initial questions/needs.

 After five minutes have elapsed, ask students to click the “Save” button on their writing portal page to capture their writing-in-progress (they should continue writing as they will not be finished).
 Return to your desk and open your teacher Writing Portal to begin reviewing students’ writing-in-progress.

-At the 15-minute mark, have students save their work a second time and then ask a sampling of students to share some of their writing aloud (a sentence, an excerpt, or an entire piece, depending upon the lesson).
-As students share their writing, question them or ask them to point out the correct application of concepts in their pieces.
+At the 10-minute mark, have students save their work a second time and then ask a sampling of students to share some of their writing aloud (a sentence, an excerpt, or an entire piece, depending upon the lesson).
+As students share their writing, ask them to point out the correct application of concepts in their pieces.
 Tell students to frame their verbal responses to your questions in a way that requires them to use and engage with the grammatical terms and language:

 Teacher: